-Signature Initiative to Mitigate Biological Threats in Africa
+Signature Initiative to Mitigate Biological Threats in Africa (SIMBA)

 The ongoing COVID-19 pandemic and other recent large-scale disease outbreaks in Africa, including the Ebola viral outbreaks of West Africa (2014-15) and the Democratic Republic of Congo (2018-20), have underscored that infectious disease outbreaks can have devastating, whole-of-society impacts.
 While focus must remain on ending the COVID-19 pandemic, there is a no less urgent requirement for the wider international community to come together with partners in Africa to take bold, coordinated action to build sustainable health security capacities, thereby better enabling countries to prevent, detect, and respond to future infectious disease threats to humans and animals, whether natural, accidental or deliberate in origin.

 Member countries of the Global Partnership have a strong tradition of working with partner countries and organizations in Africa to strengthen capacities to prevent detect and respond to biological threats.
 While the GP is an international security initiative with a mandate to prevent terrorists and states of proliferation concern from acquiring and using biological and other weapons/materials of mass destruction, it has a proven track record of working at the “health-security interface” with human and animal health partners to prevent, detect and respond to deliberate threats posed by high-consequence pathogens.